-Comparison of CEO Compensation to Total Shareholder Return.
-The following chart represents the comparison for the last five calendar years of (i) our Chairman & CEO's total compensation as summarized in the Summary Compensation Table, (ii) compensation actually paid (consisting of his base salary) and (iii) total shareholder return for each of the last five calendar years.
-Actual realized compensation in the last five years is substantially lower while the Company continues to outperform on TSR.
+Comparison of CEO Compensation to Total Shareholder Return and EPS Growth Rate.
+The following chart represents the comparison for the last five calendar years of (i) our Chairman & CEO's total compensation as summarized in the Summary Compensation Table, (ii) compensation actually paid (consisting of his base salary), (iii) total shareholder return (share price appreciation plus the reinvestment of dividends) for each of the last five calendar years, and (iv) EPS growth rates for each of the last five calendar years.

-2017 Grants of Plan-Based Restricted Stock Awards
+2018 Grants of Plan-Based Restricted Stock Awards

-This table discloses the number of restricted stock awards granted to our NEOs during 2017 and the grant date fair value of these awards.
-No stock options were granted to our NEOs during 2017.
+This table discloses the number of restricted stock awards granted to our NEOs during 2018 and the grant date fair value of these awards.
+No stock options were granted to our NEOs during 2018.

-Estimated Future Payouts Under Non-Equity Incentive Plan Awards Estimated Future Payouts Under Equity Incentive Plan Awards All Other Stock Awards: Number of Shares of Grant Date Fair Value of Stock Name Grant Date Threshold (\$) Target (\$) Maximum (\$) Threshold (#) Target (#) Maximum (#)(4) Stock or Units (#) and Option Awards (\$)(3) Albert H. Nahmad 12/31/17 42,871(1) \$ 7,245,199 Aaron J. Nahmad 12/31/17 12/31/17 0 9,186(4) 13,779(1) \$ 2,328,651 - Barry S. Logan 06/05/17 3,000(2) \$ 414,360 Ana M. Menendez 06/15/17 3,000(2) \$ 448,860
+Estimated Future Payouts Under Non-Equity Incentive Plan Awards Estimated Future Payouts Under Equity Incentive Plan Awards All Other Stock Awards: Number of Shares of Stock or Grant Date Fair Value of Stock and Option Name Grant Date Threshold (\$) Target (\$) Maximum (\$) Threshold (#) Target (#) Maximum (#)(4) Units (#) Awards (\$)(1) Albert H. Nahmad 12/31/18 45,752(2) \$ 6,187,958 Aaron J. Nahmad 12/31/18 - - - - 14,706(2) \$ 1,988,987 12/31/18 12/31/18 \$ 663,000(3) \$ 1,326,000(3) \$ 8,945(4) \$ 1,277,911

-- (1) Represents the 2017 long-term incentive award for our Chairman & CEO and our President.
-For further information, see the discussion in the CD&A above - (2) Represents the discretionary issuance of restricted shares of Class B common stock to each of the NEO's (other than the Chairman & CEO and President) based on 2016 performance. - (3) The grant date fair value of the restricted stock awards represents the total amount of share-based compensation expense that will be recognized over the vesting period, which extends to October 15, 2026 for Albert H. Nahmad, October 17, 2043 for Aaron J. Nahmad, December 14, 2026 for Barry S. Logan and to December 2, 2028 for Ana M. Menendez.
-Annual expense to be included in the Company's financial results in prospective years is approximately \$741,000 for Albert H. Nahmad's restricted stock award, \$87,000 for Aaron J. Nahmad's restricted stock awards, \$43,000 for Barry S. Logan's restricted stock award and \$39,000 for Ana M. Menendez's restricted stock award.
-Although such awards are presented in the above table at grant date fair value, due to the unusually long vesting periods and associated risks of forfeiture, the present value of such awards is likely significantly less.
-Independent valuations obtained by the Company suggest that the present value of such awards is at least 25% less, and may be as much as 50% less than the grant date fair value. - (4) Represents 25% of our President's 2017 equity-based incentive award that may be issued on December 31, 2020 in Class B restricted shares dependent upon the Company's stock price performance measured at the end of a three-year period.
+(1) The grant date fair value of the restricted stock awards represents the total amount of share-based compensation expense that will be recognized over the vesting period, which extends to October 15, 2028 for Albert H. Nahmad and October 17, 2043 for Aaron J. Nahmad.
+Annual expense to be included in the Company's financial results in prospective years is approximately \$632,000 for Albert H. Nahmad's restricted stock award and \$132,000 for Aaron J. Nahmad's restricted stock awards.
+Although such awards are presented in the above table at grant date fair value calculated in accordance with FASB ASC Topic 718, due to the unusually long vesting periods and associated risks of forfeiture, the present value of such awards is likely significantly less.
+Independent valuations obtained by the Company suggest that the present value of such awards is at least 25% less and may be as much as 50% less than the grant date fair value.